exa303/lfcs/file_perrmissions.md

 The Sticky bit, should only be set on a directory.
 When set on a directory other users cannot delete or rename the files and/or subdirectories within that directory.
 Only the owner and the root user can delete and rename the files and directories within that directory.
 Below is an example for setting the sticky bit on our /test directory.

 	* `chmod 1755 /test`

+---
+## Simplification

+## Sticky:

+* `chmod +t <file or directory>` - To set the sticky bit on a file or directory, you can use the "chmod" command and add the "+t" option, followed by the name of the file or directory

+* `chmod -t <file or directory>` - To remove the sticky bit, you can use the "chmod" command and add the "-t" option:

+## SUID

+* `chmod +s <file>` - To set the SUID on a file, you can use the "chmod" command and add the "+s" option, followed by the name of the file.
+* `chmod -s <file>` - To remove the SUID, you can use the "chmod" command and add the "-s" option.

+## SGID

+* `chmod g+s <directory>` - To add the SGID bit to a directory, you can use the "chmod" command and specify the numeric permission value for the directory.
+The numeric permission value for SGID is 2 (binary 10).

+* `chmod g-s <directory>` - To remove the SGID bit from a directory, you can use the same "chmod" command and specify the numeric permission value for the directory.
+However, instead of the "+s" symbol, you would use the "-" symbol.